enthdegree/kobo-emacs/README.md

 Our approach, then, is to use a build machine to cross-compile a modern native toolchain for the Kobo, and also what dependencies we can.
 Then we use these to compile emacs natively on the Kobo.

 We want to touch as little as possible outside the exposed directory, `/mnt/onboard/`.
 Its filesystem has a limitation that is too difficult to live with for our purposes: no symlinks.
-So instead we'll construct our sysroot inside an ext3 fs `/mnt/onboard/localfs.img` and mount it to a folder `/mnt/onboard/.local`.
+So instead we'll construct our sysroot inside an ext3 fs `/mnt/onboard/localfs.img` with all our binaries and dependencies in it and mount it to a folder `/mnt/onboard/.local`.
 The broad steps are as follows, which are also nearly a table of contents for the more detailed [BUILD.md](./BUILD.md):

  - On the build machine